VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

 If everything went well, you should send a mail to the curation team following a specific template with links and attachments.
-For this example the mail shoud look like this:
+For this example the mail should look like this:

 * Subject:
 ```